epinio/docs/docs/howtos/customization/create_custom_appcharts.md

   helmChart: https://mydomain.org/epinio-application-fluentd.tgz
 ```

-This How-To now simply assumes that the chosen file is named:
+This How-to now simply assumes that the chosen file is named:

 ```
 fluentd-appchart.yaml